marthaluka/project_5_fungal_whole_genome_and_phylogeny/Progress_Report/Project_Flow.md

 - Then moved the files to the home folder using command : cp - r /var/scratch/jb/Magnaporthe_project_data/ ~

-- The data consists of 5 samples, each sample being made of paired-reads sequencing data, in compressed FASTQ files.These files are meant to contain reads of DNA pertaining to Magnaporthe oryzae
+- The data consists of 5 samples, each sample being made of paired-reads sequencing data, in compressed FASTQ files.These files are meant to contain short reads of DNA pertaining to Magnaporthe oryzae

 - After obtaining our data from the hpc var scratch environment we proceeded on to perform a fastqc analysis on the 5 samples.
 The fastqc was performed using version fastqc/0.11.7 on ILRI's HPC environment.